brandonSc/AI-Snake/README.md

 # AI-Snake

-This project is for my fourth year artificial intelligence course at Carleton University
+This project is for my fourth year artificial intelligence course